 By now you'll all know of my fascination for all things Scotch Eggs, and all of the wonderful variety of flavour combinations that you can possibly come up with!

-So with Burns night fast approaching, 25th January, here's a simple, easy to make, tasty gluten free haggis scotch egg recipe for you all to try,
+So here's a simple, easy to make, tasty gluten free haggis scotch egg recipe for you all to try,

 They'll take minutes to make, I love cutting into them and seeing the runny yolk, but if you prefer your eggs hard, just cook for 10 minutes, I'm using a mixture of haggis and Cumberland sausage meat, I just like the meaty mix, but you can just use all haggis if you want?
 Why not?
 The splash of whisky is optional, but hey!
 It's a great addition